xmtp/xmtp-dot-org/docs/dev-concepts/start-building.md

 5. **Explore example apps for implementation guidance and inspiration:**

     - [https://demo.xmtp.chat/](https://demo.xmtp.chat/)
     When you open the app, it creates a burner Ethereum account and connects it to the app.
-It also creates and enables an XMTP identity for the account.
+The app also creates and enables an XMTP identity for the account.
 And you’re ready to send demo messages with XMTP!
 The burner account is “burned” as soon as the demo session ends.

     - [xmtp-quickstart-react](https://github.com/xmtp/xmtp-quickstart-react)
-    An intentionally lightweight example app that you can use as a developer tool to learn how to build with XMTP.
+    An intentionally lightweight example app that you can use to learn how to build with XMTP.

     - [xmtp-inbox-web](https://github.com/xmtp-labs/xmtp-inbox-web)
     An example app that showcases innovative ways of building with XMTP.